valarao/wordle-solver/docs/PerformanceExperiment.md

 Another realization from this experiment is that there is no request validation for the endpoint.
 This means requests with guesses like "ZZZZZ" will be considered valid.
 Even if non-guess runs are cached, these guesses may be nearly as bad as having no guess at all.

-**Action**: Implement validation such that guesses must be included in the full dataset.
+**Action**: Implement request validation such that guesses must be included in the full dataset.
 While including less common words, the average entropy score of words in the full dataset are comparable to those in the reduced dataset.

 ### Valid Guesses can still Hurt

 Some guesses in the answer set (e.g., FUZZY) sometimes resulted in execution times greater than 10 seconds.
 While rare, these awful guesses are still valid guesses - and necessary guesses when they are the target word.

-**Action**: Explore parallelization using Java 8 streams.
+**Action**: Explore parallelization using Java 8 Streams.
 There are several opportunities to refactor loops and synchronous streams as parallel streams to speed up execution.

 ### Entropy as a Heuristic

 Contrasting the p50, p75, and p99 games with the p01 and p25 games, we saw that choosing words with better entropy made the difference between winning and losing Wordle.
 What's more interesting is the fact that the p50 scenario outperformed the p75 and p99 scenario.

 **Action**: Introduce randomness to varying degrees when programmatic simulations are built.
-While the p50 outperformance may have just been a fluke due to the small sample size, it would be interesting to see if injecting randomness can improve performance over thousands of runs.
+While the p50 outperformance may have just been a fluke due to the small sample size, it would be interesting to see if injecting randomness can reduce performance (i.e., average number of guesses to reach target word) over thousands of runs.

 ## Appendix (Recorded Data)